-A machine for directly converting the kinetic and/or thermal energy of a flowing fluid into useful rotational energy.
+A turbine is a machine for directly converting the kinetic and/or thermal energy of a flowing fluid into useful rotational energy.
 The working fluid may be air, hot gas, steam, or water.
 This either pushes against a set of blades mounted on the drive shaft (impulse turbines) or turns the shaft by reaction when the fluid is expelled by nozzles (or nozzle-shaped vanes) around its circumference (reaction turbines).

 Water turbines were the first to be developed.
 They now include the vast inward-flow reaction turbines used in the generation of hydroelectricity and the smaller-scale tangential flow Pelton wheel impulse types used when exploiting a very great head of water.